kamrulsaad/netflix-redesign-task/README.md

 - `tailwind-scrollbar`
 - `tailwind-scrollbar-hide`
 - `tailwindcss-textshadow`
+- `animate-on-scroll-(AOS)`

 ------

 ## Features

 Users should be able to:

-- See a Beautiful and responsive  home page
+- See a Beautiful, animated and responsive home page
 - See dynaminc data for the movies
 - CLicking on the movies at the top navbar will take user the 'all movies' page.
 - In the 'all movies' page, pagination and filtering by year feature can be experienced